ghc-proposals/ghc-proposals/proposals/0568-specrec.md

 When a binding with an INLINEABLE or INLINE pragma get's marked as `SPECIALIZEABLE_REC` the only difference would be that GHC would expose the original rhs instead of the optimized one.

+Note that using INLINEABLE would also mean GHC will inline and specialize the unoptimised RHS of a bindings.
+Which can cause difference in regards to what get's inlining, which rules fire, compile times and optimization outcomes.

+However it should ensure the same level of monomorphization as the use of `SPECIALIZEABLE_REC`.

 ### Default methods

 Instance methods can be annotated with SPECIALIZEABLE_REC and instances implemented using the default